PX4/PX4-user_guide/en/frames_vtol/vtol_tiltrotor_omp_hobby_zmo_fpv.md

 #### Motor Direction and Orientation

-Make sure the props are removed!!!
+Make sure the props are removed!!

 - `Motor 1`: Front left motor should spin CW
 - `Motor 2`: Front right motor should spin CCW
 - `Motor 3`: Rear motor should spin CCW

 If the motor spins in the wrong directions two of the three motor wires need to be swapped.
-The direction can not be changed in software since the ESCs are not using dshot.
+The direction can't be changed in software because the vehicle does not use [DShot ESC](../peripherals/dshot.md).

 ## First Flight

 - Check CG (There are markings underneath the wing)
 - Check actuator orientations and neutral trim
 - Check tilt rotor reactions in [Stabilized mode](../flight_modes_fw/stabilized.md)
-  - Yaw the vehicle to the right (nose to the right) -> right motor should tilt down
+  - Yaw the vehicle to the right (nose to the right).
+The right motor should tilt down.
-  - Yaw the vehicle to the left (nose to the left) -> left motor should tilt down
+  - Yaw the vehicle to the left (nose to the left).
+The left motor should tilt down.
 - Check tilt rotor reactions in [Stabilized mode](../flight_modes_fw/stabilized.md)
-  - Roll the vehicle to the right -> Right aileron should go down
+  - Roll the vehicle to the right.
+The right aileron should go down.
-  - Pitch the vehicle up (nose up) -> both elevons should go down
+  - Pitch the vehicle up (nose up).
+Both elevons should go down.
-  - Yaw the vehicle to the right (nose to the right) -> both elevons should go to the right,
+  - Yaw the vehicle to the right (nose to the right).
+Both elevons should go to the right.
 - Check kill switch
 - Arm in [Stabilized mode](../flight_modes_fw/stabilized.md) and check if motors respond to the commands, e.g. roll left increases throttle on the right motor
-- Takeoff in stabilized and make some basic maneuvers
+- Takeoff in [Stabilized mode](../flight_modes_fw/stabilized.md) and make some basic maneuvers
 - If everything went without any issue, takeoff in [Position mode](../flight_modes_fw/position.md) and do a transition at around 50m.
-If something goes wrong switch back to MC mode as fast as possible.
+  If something goes wrong switch back to multicopter mode as fast as possible.